affinitydb/doc/terminology.md

 ###Encryption
 The files of a database instance created with a specific [identity](#identity) and password can be encrypted (using AES encryption, on a per-[page](#page) basis).
 It is only possible to decrypt them with those identity and password.
-ChaosDB provides no mechanism to restore the owner's password, should it be forgotten.
+Affinity provides no mechanism to restore the owner's password, should it be forgotten.

 ###Namespace
-All [properties](#property) defined in ChaosDB belong to a unique, global namespace.
+All [properties](#property) defined in Affinity belong to a unique, global namespace.
 To augment the semantic value of property names, and reduce the risk of undesired collisions, property names can be composed of as many particles as required (separated by the slash (/) character).
-Some of the ChaosDB programming interfaces also allow to perform operations in the context of a current subset of the global namespace (by analogy with URIs and xml, subsets are themselves designated as "namespaces").
+Some of the Affinity programming interfaces also allow to perform operations in the context of a current subset of the global namespace (by analogy with URIs and xml, subsets are themselves designated as "namespaces").
 This relieves the application developer from specifying full names everywhere.

 ###ACL
 ACL stands for "Access Control List".
-ChaosDB's data model allows to specify access rights on a per-[PIN](#pin) basis, for individual [identities](#identity).
+Affinity's data model allows to specify access rights on a per-[PIN](#pin) basis, for individual [identities](#identity).
-However, in the initial release of the ChaosDB package, multi-user scenarios are not fully enabled yet.
+However, in the initial release of the Affinity package, multi-user scenarios are not fully enabled yet.

 ###Soft Deletion vs Purge